-Old English seam "seam, suture, junction," from Proto-Germanic *saumaz (source also of Old Frisian sam "hem, seam," Old Norse saumr, Middle Dutch som, Dutch zoom, Old High German soum, German Saum "hem"), from PIE root *syu- "to bind, sew."
+Middle English seme, from Old English seam, "seam of a garment, suture, junction made by sewing together the edges of two pieces of cloth or two edges of the same piece," from Proto-Germanic *saumaz (source also of Old Frisian sam "hem, seam," Old Norse saumr, Middle Dutch som, Dutch zoom, Old High German soum, German Saum "hem"), from PIE root *syu- "to bind, sew."

 Chidynge and reproche ... vnsowen the semes of freendshipe in mannes herte.
 [Chaucer, "Parson's Tale," c.
 1386]

 In Middle English also "a gash or scar" (c.
 1400).
 Meaning "raised band of stitching on a ball" is recorded from 1888.
 Geological sense of "thin strata between two wider ones" is from 1590s.
 Figurative phrase bursting at the seams, expressive of overfullness, is by 1962.
 Seam-squirrel "a louse" was old U.S. slang (1893).

 "join with a seam, sew the seam or seams of," 1580s, from seam (n.).
 Related: Seamed; seaming.